 Some were changed or moved to the appendix as options due to the controversial nature of the recommendations.

-There was some wordsmithing to include Department’s focus on plan talk.
+There was some wordsmithing to include Department’s focus on plain talk.

 There are 13 recommendations that are slightly altered in the body of the report but only 2 indicate a modified recommendation from the advisory committee.
 Could we add “modified” to each of the recommendations that were modified?